(The following was found in an envelope on a bus bound for Chicago)

 My brother told me that when he’d stayed for dinner, our mother would still set a place for Emerson as if she expected him to just show up out of the blue.
 Missing for all these years and she was still expecting him to come wandering through the door…

 That first night I spent alone in the house I didn’t sleep very well.
 Crazy as it sounds I kept thinking that I heard noises in the house, people talking to each other.
 I must have checked each and every one of the rooms a good dozen times only to find each and every one of them empty.
 I even checked to see if I’d left the TV on but it was still unplugged.

-The next day I went into town to buy some food and after the events of last night I also bought a hammer to knock that old door down.
-It was while chatting with the cashier that I learned something unsettling about the neighbourhood that I had temporarily moved into.
+The next day I went into town to buy some food, and after the events of last night, I also bought a hammer to knock that old door down.
+It was while chatting with the cashier that I learned something unsettling about the neighborhood that I had temporarily moved into.

 I had casually brought up where I was staying after he commented on me being new around here and told him that I was planning to try and sell up.
 He’d let out a short burst of laughter before looking embarrassed about it and when I’d asked him to explain had said the following:

 “No one with sense is gonna buy that dump.
 No one with half a brain would buy ANY house within ten miles of that place” he said, not looking up from the groceries he was packing away.